 Between 2007 and 2015, Danske Bank processed approximately $228 billion in suspicious transactions.
 Most of these funds originated from Russia, and despite the internal warnings, the bank failed to take immediate action.

 The money was transferred through a lot of companies and was moved into accounts that did not belong to the residents.
 Criminals this way were allowed to hide their funds’ destinations and their true origin from where they came from.
-Such scandal caused many doubts about the bank, finally leading to its downfall of shareholder trust and, in this way, introducing stricter regulations across Europe.
+Such a scandal caused many doubts about the bank, finally leading to its downfall of shareholder trust and, in this way, introducing stricter regulations across Europe.

 1MDB Scandal